adamsilver/fdpb/03-Book-A-Flight.md

 Dates are hard[^].
 Different time zones, formats, delimitters, days in the month, length of a year, day light savings and on and on.
 It's hard work designing all of this complexity out of an interface.

-Traditionally we've used 3 select boxes to capture someone's date of birth&mdash;one for day, month and year.
-One of the select boxes' redeeming qualities is that they stop users entering wrong information.
-However, even *this* doesn't hold up in the case of dates.
-Users can, for example, select *31 February 2017*, which will result in a error.
+Traditionally 3 select boxes have been used to input a date&mdash;one for day, month and year.
+One of the redeeming qualities of select boxes is that they stop users entering wrong information.
+However, in the case of dates, even *this* doesn't hold up.
+This is because users can, for example, select *31 February 2017*, which is invalid.

 ![Select boxes for dates](./images/date-select.png) [https://www.gov.uk/state-pension-age/y/age]

 But why use select boxes?
 Because they stop the system needing to handle a plethora of different formats.
 Some dates start with month; others with day.
-Some delimit dates with slashes, others with dashes.We can't know what the user intended, and so we can't be forgiving like we otherwise would like.
+Some delimit dates with slashes, others with dashes.We can't know what the user intended, and so we can't be forgiving like we otherwise would like to be.

-We can certainly do better than 3 select boxes.
+However, we can do better than select boxes.
 But, before designing a date field, we first need to understand what type of date it is.
 Like Goverment Digital Services (GDS) says in the service manual, *the way you should ask users for dates depends on the types of date you’re asking for*.

 ### Dates from documents

+GDS says *If you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
+This will make it easier for users to copy it across accurately.*

-The expiry date, as discussed in chapter 2, is a good example of this.
-We presented a simple textbox, that expects a number matching the same format as found on the ‘document’, in this case a debit card.
-These dates are normally easy, because users simply copy what they see.
+This is the approach we took for expiry date, in chapter 2.
+We gave users a text box that expects a number matching that found on their debit card.
+Users simply copy what they see.

 ### Memorable dates

-Dates that are easy to remember, such as date of birth, need a different design approach.
-The defacto thinking is that date pickers are easier for all sorts of dates.

-It's often slower and harder to enter a memorable date in this manner, than it would be to type a few numbers into a text box unassisted.
-Even a well-designed custom date picker requires far more effort to get the job done.
+Dates that are easy to remember, such as date of birth, need a different tact.
+The defacto thinking is that date pickers are always better than manually typing numbers.
+But this is not true.
+It's often slower and harder to enter a memorable date in this manner, than it would be to type numbers into a text box unassisted.

-GDS have a excellent guidance here too.
-They suggest 3 *separate* text boxes&mdash;one for day, month and year.
-This is mostly to avoid the formatting issues we discussed before.
+GDS's research shows that 3 *separate* text boxes works best&mdash;one for day, month and year.
+And the main reason to separate this single question into 3 inputs is due to the formatting issues we discussed above.

 How it might look: